In today’s dynamic times, it’s more important than ever to share knowledge and experience and support each other.

 Therefore, we’re excited to launch our new “Expert Tips” series, where leading experts from our community will share their know-how in key areas like HR consulting, Taxes and Legal, and others.

-We’ll start with an insightful interview with Kiril Kaykov - Partner, Service Delivery Operations at the HR consultancy, and a strategic Campus X member and partner BICA Services.
+We’ll start with an insightful interview with Kiril Kaykov - Partner, Service Delivery Operations at the HR consultancy, and a strategic Campus X member and partner Bica.
 Let’s dive right in.

 We‘re also offering other relevant HR solutions that help companies run their HR, Administration, and Marketing processes more effectively in order to grow more sustainable and to become an employer of choice.